riniejr/citypieces/README.md

 JavaScript Features:

-1. Contact Us form
+1. Contact Us form: see "Contact" page & line #131 in styles.css

 2. Array to sort images by tag

-If needed, any special instructions required for the reviewer to run your project.